List of The Sopranos characters: Rusty Millio

 Rusty Millio is played by Frankie Valli.
-He is a Mustache Pete capo in 2004 when he first appears in the series.
-He is a capo that controls territory for the family in the Crown Heights, Flatbush, Park Slope, and Prospect Heights neighborhoods of Brooklyn, as well as territory in Queens.
-He is a close associate of Little Carmine and considered to be one of the instigators in Little Carmine's power-play following the death of his father and boss, Carmine Lupertazzi Sr.
+He is a respected and powerful veteran capo in the Lupertazzi Family.
+Rusty serves as a mentor and advisor to Little Carmine and is considered to be one of the instigators in Little Carmine's power struggle with Johnny Sack following the death of his father and boss, Carmine Lupertazzi Sr. Johnny Sack displays contempt for Rusty, whom he calls the "Mayor of Munchkinland" due to his 5 ft 5 in height.

-Rusty helps Angelo Garepe orchestrate a hit on Joey Peeps with Tony Blundetto as the hitman, but Tony hesitantly turns the offer down, having not made up his mind on his future.
-While in prison, Johnny Sack orders a hit on Rusty, whom he referred to as the "Mayor of Munchkinland" due to his 5 ft 5 in height, through Tony, because he anticipates Rusty is likely to wrest power away from him.
-In the episode "Luxury Lounge", Rusty and his driver Edward "Eddie" Pietro are assassinated in Rusty's driveway by Italian hitmen contracted by Tony.
+Rusty and Angelo Garape attempt to recruit Tony Blundetto into killing Joseph "Joey Peeps" Peperelli, a loyalist of Johnny Sack.
+Blundetto is initially hesitant but eventually carries out the hit, resulting in a cycle of revenge-killings that culminates in the murder of Billy Leotardo.
+While in prison, Johnny Sack orders through Tony Soprano a hit on Rusty because he anticipates Rusty is likely to try to wrest power away from him.
+In the episode "Luxury Lounge", Rusty and his driver Edward "Eddie" Pietro are killed in Rusty's driveway by the Italian hitmen Tony contracted.